ironhack-labs/lab-css-flexbox-slack/README.md

 Mobile first right? :wink:

-Firs, we are going to clone the mobile design of the webpage! 📱 Oh!
+First, we are going to clone the mobile design of the webpage! 📱 Oh!
 Remember to use **flexbox**, because it will be really helpful later on when we need to adapt it to different screen-size!

 After doing your magic, you should have something like this: